 Learn more about Taxes and Your Responsibilities via our website.

 KRS Executive Director David Eager spoke at the Kentucky Public Retirees 35th Annual Conference in Lexington, KY on June 13, 2018.
 View his presentation here.

 KRS has received a number of inquiries concerning retirement trends.
 Attached is our most recent information, updated to reflect the total number of retirements effective August 1, 2018.
 KRS Retirement Trends

 Due to increased requests to meet with a retirement counselor, KRS has put in place the following specific requirements in order to schedule an appointment:

-- Members must be within one (1) year of retirement eligibility either by age or service or eligible to purchase service credit.
+- Members must be within two (2) years of retirement eligibility either by age or service or eligible to purchase service credit.

 - At the time your appointment is scheduled, you will be required to designate which retirement dates you wish to discuss during your appointment.
 All requests will be prepared in advance of the scheduled appointment time.
 Similarly, if you are eligible to make a purchase, valid verification, if required, must be on file prior to scheduling the appointment.

 - If you choose to come to KRS to complete your retirement paperwork, our office must receive a valid "Form 6000, Notification of Retirement" and valid supporting documentation before an appointment will be scheduled.
 For further information on filing a Form 6000 please click here: Ready to Retire

 For Calculation Requests: